Where we work and our projects

 Emerging Cooking Solutions | Zambia | Solid biofuels (pellets) | 28,666 | Emerging Cooking Solutions will offer to over 28,000 customers micro-gasification stoves together with its own SupaMoto pellets, made from timber mill off-cuts from managed forestry plantations, under a subscription-based utility model. | |

 ENGIE Energy Access Zambia | Good Farmland Management Kenya (Sistema.bio) | Zambia | Biogas | 2,392 | ENGIE Energy Access Zambia Limited has been operating in Zambia since 2017 with a focus on delivering off-grid solar home systems.
-With the EUR 1.2 million in results-based financing provided by MCFA, the company will leverage its extensive reach and Sistema.bio’s adaptable product range, to bring biodigesters to 2,400 households in Zambia. |
+The company will leverage its extensive reach and Sistema.bio’s adaptable product range, to bring biodigesters to 2,400 households in Zambia. |

-ENGIE Energy Access Moçambique | Good Farmland Management Kenya (Sistema.bio) | Kenya | Biogas | 2,000 | ENGIE Energy Access Mozambique will provide its customers with innovative biodigesters that enable farmers to convert agricultural waste into biogas and fertiliser through a PAYGo business model. |
+ENGIE Energy Access Moçambique | Good Farmland Management Kenya (Sistema.bio) | Mozambique | Biogas | 2,000 | ENGIE Energy Access Mozambique will provide its customers with innovative biodigesters that enable farmers to convert agricultural waste into biogas and fertiliser through a PAYGo business model.
+The company aims to provide 2,000 clean cooking services, i.e. stoves and biodigesters, benefitting some 10,000 people in Mozambique by the end of 2028. |

-Sayari Safi (UpEnergy Tanzania) | Tanzania | Electric | 123,250 | With the results-based financing provided from MCFA, UpEnergy Tanzania aims to scale up its distribution of electric cooking services across Tanzania in Dar es Salaam, Dodoma, Morogoro, Mwanza and Pwani.
+Sayari Safi (UpEnergy Tanzania) | Tanzania | Electric | 123,250 | UpEnergy Tanzania aims to scale up its distribution of electric cooking services across Tanzania in Dar es Salaam, Dodoma, Morogoro, Mwanza and Pwani.
 The aim is to deploy over 123,000 PowerUp electric pressure cookers, which are expected to benefit over 600,000 Tanzanians. | |

-HomeBiogas | Kenya | Biogas | XX | HomeBiogas in Kenya will provide small-scale farmers in Kenya with its modular small-scale biogas systems.
-With the results-based financing provided by MCFA, the company aims to install 34,000 biogas systems to boost the company’s expansion in Western and Central Kenya.
+HomeBiogas | Kenya | Biogas | 34,000 | HomeBiogas in Kenya will provide small-scale farmers in Kenya with its modular small-scale biogas systems.
+The company aims to install 34,000 biogas systems to boost the company’s expansion in Western and Central Kenya.
 This will provide up to 170,000 farmers in Kenya with clean cooking solutions | |

 Better Cooking Company Limited | Kenya | Solid biofuels (pellets) | 25,000 | Better Cooking Company Limited, trading as EcoSafi, will provide Kenyans with efficient cooking stoves of their own design and a regular supply of pellet fuel made from agricultural waste.
-With the results-based financing provided by MCFA, the company aims to establish 25,000 sustainable clean cooking services in Kenya.
+The company aims to establish 25,000 sustainable clean cooking services in Kenya.
 This will provide up to 125,000 people in Kenya with access to clean cooking solutions. | |

-ACE Hybrid Energy Kenya Limited | Kenya | Solid biofuels (pellets) | 13,000 | ACE Hybrid Energy Kenya will sell its own-designed ACE One gasifier stoves to customers on Kenya’s Eastern coast.
-With the results-based financing provided by MCFA, the company aims to sell 13,000 stoves, which will provide up to 65,000 people in Kenya with clean cooking solutions. |
+African eCosync Energy | Kenya | Solid biofuels (pellets) | 13,000 | ACE Hybrid Energy Kenya will sell its own-designed ACE One gasifier stoves to customers on Kenya’s Eastern coast.
+The company aims to sell 13,000 stoves, which will provide up to 65,000 people in Kenya with clean cooking solutions. | |